Menu Close

 Blood Orange Salad

 This blood orange salad recipe is made with mixed greens, bright fresh blood oranges, and savory walnuts and sunflower seeds.
-It's a healthy vegan and dairy free winter salad, which is a little sweet & a little savory!
+It's a great vegan and dairy free winter salad, which is a little sweet & a little savory!

 5 from 2 votes